WeblateOrg/weblate/docs/admin/management.rst

         web-app/tgol-web-app/src/main/resources/i18n/**-I18N_*.properties

-Example of more complex parsing of filenames to get correct component and language out of file name like ``src/security/Numerous_security_holes_in_0.10.1.de.po``:
+Example of more complex parsing of filenames to get correct component and language out of filename like ``src/security/Numerous_security_holes_in_0.10.1.de.po``:

 .. code-block:: sh